buildbot/buildbot/master/docs/manual/cmdline.rst

 starting from the current directory (where the command was run) and crawling upwards, eventually looking in the user's home directory.
-It will look for a file named :file:`options` in this directory, and will evaluate it as a python script, looking for certain names to be set.
+It will look for a file named :file:`options` in this directory, and will evaluate it as a Python script, looking for certain names to be set.
 You can just put simple ``name = 'value'`` pairs in this file to set the options.